PujaDarshanaM/Prediction-Tool-for-Dental-Non-Carious-Lesions/README.md

 ---
 ## ⚠️ Limitations

-- The dataset used is small, which may limit generalizability of the model
+- The dataset used is small, which may limit the generalizability of the model
 - The data lacks **clinical factors** such as patient-specific oral hygiene behavior, enamel thickness, or occlusal load
 - This version is intended for **preclinical research purposes** and not for clinical deployment

----

-*For academic use only.
-Contact for collaboration or full dataset access.*